sudama011/Surabhi/CONTRIBUTING.md

 - At least one maintainer approval is required before merging.
 - All status checks must pass.
 - Do not merge your own PRs without approval.
-- Changes to `lib/` must be reviewed by code owners as specified in [CODEOWNERS](.github/CODEOWNERS).
+- Changes must be reviewed by code owners as specified in [CODEOWNERS](.github/CODEOWNERS).

 ---